top of page

 Sunday

-Stan is already at the spot and sending videos, looks epic.
-For them, this is the wave, the one they’ve expected, researched for so long.
+Stan is already at the spot and starts sending videos.
+It looks unreal. this is the wave, the one they’ve expected, researched for so long.
 Now, finally, the moment has come to surf it.
 Everything is falling into place...

-Checking the map, I see we’re getting closer to the spot.
+Checking the map, we see we’re getting closer to the spot.
 The excitement in the car doesn’t stop.

 Corrado: "I think this is it.
 No way, is this really it?!" ( to never stop being a kid, thank you surfing ).